Chargebacks

 To dispute this type of chargeback, you need to provide the following:

-• Evidence of delivery of products/services that the cardholder didn't return.
+- Evidence of delivery of products/services that the cardholder did not return.

-• Evidence that the cardholder had to click to accept your cancellation policy and that your policy doesn't include the right to dispute terms and conditions available on your site.
+- Evidence that the cardholder had to click to accept your cancellation policy and that your policy does not include the right to dispute terms and conditions available on your website.

 Chargeback period